-"Um..."
+"Um...."
 He took off his helmet and shook out his hair.
 "No 'um.'
 What is this?"
 "They just showed up."
-Uh-huh."
+"Uh-huh."
 "I'm not sure I'm appreciating your tone lately."
 "My tone?"
 "It implies I'm not being truthful."
 "Maybe we should ask the chief and my uncle about how truthful you are, she of the crocodile tears."
 "You're enjoying that way too much."
 "I guess I kinda am.
 Besides," he leaned down and pressed his forehead against hers, "I like that you have a devious side, Blayne Thorpe."
 Blayne grinned.
-"Your accent's coming back.""What accent?"
+"Your accent's coming back."
+"What accent?"
 "Now who's not being truthful?"
 She stepped away from him and turned.
-"No kiss?" he called after her as she walked away, catching everyone 's attention.
+"No kiss?" he called after her as she walked away, catching everyone's attention.
 Blayne looked at him over her shoulder.
 "Did you have to yell that?"
 "Is that a no?"
+"Yes.
+It's a no. No kiss for you."
+"Oh, come on!" everyone called out, startling Bo.

+"You can't leave him hanging like that!"
+"Kiss him!"
+"Go on and kiss him, cutie!"
 Then someone began to clap and chant, "Kiss him!
 Kiss him!
-Kiss him!"
-And everyone joined in.
+Kiss him!
+"And everyone joined in.
 Blayne marched back over to him.
 "I blame you for this."
 "You're the one getting to know everybody.
 If I had my way, we would have never left my uncle's house."
 He leaned down and added in a whisper, "Or my bed."
 "Don't worry.
 It'll still be there when we get home tonight."
 She reached up, placing her hands on his shoulders, and pulling him down until she could reach him while on the tips of her toes.
 Blayne kissed him and the whoops and catcalls faded to nothing more than background noise as he pulled her in close and kissed her back.
 "They're all staring at us, aren't they?"
-Blayne asked when they "Pretty much." finally separated.
+Blayne asked when they finally separated.
+"Pretty much."
 "Then it's a good thing I'm not shy."
 She winked at him and headed over to the residents who had lawn chairs and benches out for everyone to sit on.
 Marci had saved a seat for her.
 "You two are looking happy," she said.